immutable2022/setupRaspberryPi/README.md

 If you are doing advanced things that might get into trouble (for example denial of service attacks is considered a crime in most jurisdictions) you will need to install a VPN.
 Here do your research and pick a payed one and - you guessed it - normally the most secure tend to be the most expensive.
 Check as many reviews as possible before choosing one.

-For a first test with a vpn a good option could be ProtonVPN.
+For a first test with a vpn a good option could be ProtonVPN; however carefully consider another VPN provider.
+ProtonVPN is easy to setup and free but make sure you do your research before selecting a permanent VPN provider.
 A tutorial that works with DietPI is this one: https://protonvpn.com/support/official-linux-vpn-debian/

 You may want to research the best VPN for your scenario; this tutorial is here as an example of how to setup a VPN under on DietPI.